 Let's hope they have those devices, the actual physical phones themselves, so we can figure out what's there.

-And let's hope that we're also going to, and I believe that uh talking with Senator Johnson's team, they're gonna they're gonna ask the carriers to give the information and help us figure out where these missing five months are.
+And let's hope that we're also going to, and I believe that talking with Senator Johnson's team, they're going to ask the carriers to give the information and help us figure out where these missing five months are.

-All right, so this gets even more strange because while one FBI scandal after another is being exposed here, and I'm not talking about rank and file.
+So this gets even more strange because while one FBI scandal after another is being exposed here, and I'm not talking about rank and file, I'm talking about people like McCabe and Comey and Strzok and Paige and a bunch of others.

 I want to know his role in all of this.

-Um it appears so last night Congressman Ratcliffe tweets out the thousands of text that Trey Gowdy and I reviewed today reveal revealed manifest bias among top FBI officials against President Trump.
+It appears, so last night, Congressman Ratcliffe tweets out the thousands of texts that Trey Gowdy and I reviewed today revealed manifest bias among top FBI officials against President Trump.

-The text between Strzok and Paige referenced a quote, secret society.
+The text between Strzok and Page referenced a, quote, secret society.

-Well, a little more than three hours later, uh disgraced ex-FBI director James Comey appeared to respond to Ratcliffe's tweet with a cryptic message saying, Well, good to read reports of people standing up for what they believe in.
+Well, a little more than three hours later, disgraced ex-FBI director James Comey appeared to respond to Ratcliffe's tweet with a cryptic message saying, well, good to read reports of people standing up for what they believe in.

-The ultimate measure of a man is not where he stands in moments of comfort and convenience, but where he stands at times of challenge and controversy, quoting MLK, which begs the question was Comey the chairman of this FBI secret anti-Trump Society.
+The ultimate measure of a man is not where he stands in moments of comfort and convenience, but where he stands at times of challenge and controversy, quoting MLK.

-We don't know, but we do know, like like you said, Sean, there are top people uh whose names keep coming up.
+We don't know, but we do know, like you said, Sean, there are top people whose names keep coming up.

 Why did Jim Baker, general counsel of the FBI, get reassigned just four weeks ago?

-Andrew McCabe, Peter Strzok, Bill Precept, Jim Baker, and Lisa Page, these key names keep coming up all the time, and then you get some context to it when you start looking at all these text messages back and forth between Miss Page and Mr. Strzok.
+And then you get some context to it when you start looking at all these text messages back and forth between Ms. Page and Mr. Strzok.

-I mean, Lois Lerner's e emails were missing for two years.
+I mean, Lois Lerner's emails were missing for two years.

 Hillary Clinton was subpoenaed by Congress to hand over 33,000 emails.

-She deletes them, then she acid washes and bleach bits the hard drive, then she has a somebody that works for her, bust up the devices with hammers.
+Then she has somebody that works for her bust up the devices with hammers.

 You know, at some point here, there's a pattern.

-And you know, what w what are we going to do and how quickly are we going to hire the people that can recover this information forensically?
+And what are we going to do and how quickly are we going to hire the people that can recover this information forensically?

-Yeah, we're gonna do all we can, but but you're right.
+Yeah, we're going to do all we can, but you're right.

 But remember this.